 8. RTM Clearing and Settlements

 a.
-SCED dispatch determines Base Points for Generation Resources.
+SCED dispatch determines Base Points for Generation Resources and ESRs.

 b.
 SCED pricing determines LMPs for all Generation Resource Nodes, CCP Logical Resource Nodes, CCU Resource Nodes, PUN Resource Nodes and all EPS Meter locations.
+SCED pricing determines MCPCs for AS types.

 c.
 RTM determines 15-minute SPPs for each Settlement Point and each EPS Meter location.
-These prices are the Base Point weighted and time weighted average of the Real-Time LMPs.
+These prices are the Base Point-weighted and time-weighted average of the Real-Time LMPs.

 d.
 RTM Settlements uses 15-minute RTM SPPs (prices at Settlement Points) and Settlement Prices (prices at EPS Meter locations).

 e.
-RTM Energy Settlement for the measured output from the Generation Resources uses the prices at the EPS Meter locations as specified in Protocol Section 6.6.3, Real-Time Energy Charges and Payments.
+RTM Energy Settlement for the measured output from the Generation Resources and ESRs uses the prices at the EPS Meter locations as specified in Protocol Section 6.6.3, Real-Time Energy Charges and Payments.

+f.
+RTM Resource-Specific Ancillary Service Offers are linked to the Resource, not to the Settlement Point.